Science, Future and the Christian Imagination

 Location: Science Museum, London

 The stories we tell shape the decisions we make.
 This is especially clear when we tell stories about the future.
 Prophetic stories reveal truths about the here and now, even while pulling our eyes to the horizon.
-Science, Future and the Christian Imagination will explore possible futures and the way they impact current understanding and choices.
+Science, Future and the Christian Imagination was an event which explored possible futures and the way they impact current understanding and choices.
 What role will science and faith play in the future?
 How might they fit together or fall apart?
-With the Science Museum’s Science Fiction exhibition as our background, we will gather senior church leaders with theologians, scientists and authors to explore these crucial stories and ask how they shape us.
+With the Science Museum’s Science Fiction exhibition as our background, we gathered senior church leaders with theologians, scientists and authors to explore these crucial stories and ask how they shape us.

-In the evening there will be a ticketed public panel, in association with the Science Museum, where we will hear from key speakers on How stories shape futures: Faith, Science, and Possibility.
+In the evening there was a ticketed public panel, in association with the Science Museum, where we heard from key speakers on How stories shape futures: Faith, Science, and Possibility.
+The video for this event is available below.

-This event will run following an academic meeting on the 6-7th June, hosted by the British Society for the History of Science.
-For those who wish to present papers at the BSHS conference, more details can be found on their website: https://www.bshs.org.uk/cfp-science-fiction-faith-and-the-futures
+This event ran following an academic meeting on the 6-7th June, hosted by the British Society for the History of Science.
+More details can be found on their website: https://www.bshs.org.uk/cfp-science-fiction-faith-and-the-futures and a downloadable PDF of summaries of the papers presented can be found on the ECLAS site here.

 Key Speakers: